DuPAL-PAL-DUmper/DuPAL_EspressoConverter/README.md

 ```

 - **input_file**: *mandatory parameter*, path to the input JSON file
-- **output_file**: *mandatory parameter*, path to the output table generated from the JSON file
+- **output_file**: *mandatory parameter*, path to the output table generated from the JSON file.
+In case the tool needs to generate multiple tables, it will do so by appending a suffix to the output file name.
 - **single output table**: optional numeric parameter, range 0-X, where X is the total number of output functions for this PAL minus 1.
-If this is enabled, the destination file will contain a truth table with only the selected output.
+If this is enabled, the tool will generate the table for the selected output only.
 - **use only source FIOs**: optional boolean parameter, either **Y** or **N**.
 If enabled, the output table will use only the values from the starting state as feedbacks for the output.
 See below.

 ### Asynchronous feedbacks